GIAC Certified Perimeter Protection Analyst (GPPA)

 - Securing Hosts and Services

-- The candidate will demonstrate an understanding of the principles, tools, and techniques for securing and hardening hosts and services.
+- The candidate will demonstrate an understanding of the principles, tools, and techniques for securing externally accessible hosts and common server services.

 - TCP/IP Protocols